 Why was this event important for us to know about?
 Who cares what “the scoffers” say?
-Are we to worry about or concern ourselves with every ridiculous charge launched against us?
+Are we to worry or concern ourselves with every ridiculous charge launched against us?
 Given today’s social media, any individual or group can anonymously post a negative comment about another person.
 What is he or she to do?
 Furthermore, why does the Midrash quoted by Rashi invoke God’s involvement?
 The laws of genetics, heredity and DNA make it a daily occurrence that children look like their parents.
-We hear people say all the time, “He/she is the spitting image of his father/mother.”
+We hear people say all the time, “He/she is the spitting image of his/her father or mother.”

 The reopening of the wells served as another refutation to the scoffer of that time.
 Avraham’s philosophy is continuing after his death.
 In recognition of this truth, Avimelech comes with his general and ministerial entourage, begging Yitzchak for a peace treaty.
 When were they at war?
 They were not.
-It was a one sided attach in an attempt to destroy Avraham’s philosophy from making a resurgence in the world.
+It was a one-sided attack to destroy Avraham’s philosophy from making a resurgence in the world.

-We, Jews living today and those Jewish people that will forever come after us, are the only rightful heirs to the philosophy of Avraham.
-While that fact is uplifting and makes us feel good, that same fact brings with it and places upon us a great responsibility.
+Jewish people today and those that will forever come after us, are the only rightful heirs to the philosophy of Avraham.
+While that fact is uplifting and makes us feel good, it places upon us a great responsibility.
 We don’t have to defend ourselves, or the nation of Israel against every ridiculous assault or defamation.
-We do though need to stand up and defend against those actions and false notions that strike against our turn to advance God’s will, to create the people of Israel living in the land of Israel.
+We do, though, need to stand up and defend against those actions and false notions that strike against our ability to advance God’s will… to create the people of Israel, living in the land of Israel.

 Rabbi Robert Kaplan